 Manually eliminating all configuration parameter incompatibilities can be tedious when:

-A model reference hierarchy contains many submodels that have incompatible parameter values
+A model reference hierarchy contains many referenced models that have incompatible parameter values

-A changed parameter value must propagate to many submodels
+A changed parameter value must propagate to many referenced models

 You can control or eliminate such overhead by using configuration references to assign an externally stored configuration set to multiple models.
 See Manage a Configuration Reference for details.